 Louis Tomlinson performed live from London for a special streamed gig, and the show proved to be a record-breaking success.

 Louis Tomlinson returned to the stage after his plans for a world tour in 2020 were thrown off track, heading to the O2 in London after selling an incredible 160,000 tickets for his live-stream concert.

 The One Direction star organised the show to help raise money for causes close to his heart, including Fareshare and live events crews out of work due to the pandemic.

-Taking to Twitter to thank fans for their support, he wrote: “The biggest f*****g thanks to all of you.
+He wrote: “The biggest f*****g thanks to all of you.
 None of this is possible without your support.
 Another big win for us today.
 Love to you all.”

-He also treated fans to a new song; ‘Copy of a Copy of a Copy’ which obviously they loved.
+He also treated fans to a new song, ‘Copy of a Copy of a Copy’ which obviously they loved.